2019–2020 Back To School Information

 Please join me in prayer for the upcoming school year.
 By the power of God, let’s Go Beyond the limits of our dreams and imaginations.
 He is able!
 Ephesians 3:20-21

 Both letters from elementary/middle school principal, Dr. Hoeksema, and high school principal, Brad Mitchell, contain important information.
 Please take a moment to read them.

-We are excited to begin another school year.
-And we appreciate the trust you place in us.
-It’s our goal to guide every student to understand and identify God’s purpose for their life and give them the courage to live it.
+We are excited to begin another school year, and we appreciate the trust you place in us.
+It is our goal to guide every student to understand and identify God’s purpose for their life and give them the courage to live it.
 Not just during elementary, middle, and high school years — but well beyond.